 mBot Course - Content

-mBot is for children aged 8 and up.
+mBot is for children aged 10 to 13.
 Every child with Scratch coding experience is welcomed to join us on this magical coding journey.

 Things You Need

 Each student has to buy a box of mBot Robot kit as learning tool throughout the course.
 Additional components or modules are optional according to the learning progress and to be recommended by tutors individually.
 Computer equipment for programming will be provided during classes.

 The course starts from letting students learn how to assemble the mBot robot in level 1, and to get familiarized with the functions and physics theories of different components, such as the light sensor and ultrasonic sensor.
 The students will then continue to use programming codes to send commands to those components, like to move along a line or to avoid an obstacle in front.
 We would also incorporate elements of logics, mathematics, music, etc, to make coding more multi-dimensional, in order to train up their cognitive competence.

 During level 2, students shall start to modify their mBot, with various additional components, to expand the list of actions to be performed by the robot, such as adding a rotatable neck sensor so that it can turn its “head” to detect obstacles in all directions around it, to breakthrough some limitations.
 At the same time, we expect our robo-coders to explore real-life applications, for example, they can design a surveillance alarm with mBot, which it will make warning sounds and lights when there is somebody approaches the robot within a certain distance.
 This is important for students to comprehend the principles of many of the technologies they encountered in daily lives.

 mBot helps to build a strong foundation for learning to code in the future, and have a much better understanding of its relation to real-life technologies.
 After they complete the 5 levels of the course, we will give personalized recommendation and arrangement regarding their next step for more advanced courses.